 Best Day Hikes in the Porcupine Mountains

-Each of these hikes is in a different scenic area of the park, allowing you to explore the varying landscapes The Porkies offer.
+Each hike is in a different scenic park area, allowing you to explore the varying landscapes The Porkies offer.

 Escarpment Trail – Lake of the Clouds Scenic Area